Übersetzung durch Neil Mussett

 4. tasks related to the administration of seized or attached objects (section 111m of the Code of Criminal Procedure), and

-The first sentence shall apply mutatis mutandis in regulatory fine cases to transactions of the public prosecution office.
+Sentence 1 applies accordingly in regulatory fine cases to transactions of the public prosecution office.

 2. such a close link exists between the assigned task and a task to be carried out by the public prosecutor that separate processing of the matters is not expedient, or